How SMEs can manage long-term sickness absence

 “Communication is vitally important.
 Keeping in touch with employees whilst they are on long term sick & ensuring this is balanced with giving employees the space and time they need to recover, whilst also providing employees with any support they need throughout is crucial.”

-As Tracey mentioned, SMEs should offer support as much as reasonably necessary to the employee, ensuring communication lines are kept open (although not too much as this can have an adverse effect).
+As Tracey mentions, SMEs should offer support as much as reasonably necessary to the employee, ensuring communication lines are kept open (although not too much as this can have an adverse effect).

 Occupational health referral